griffithlab/pmbio.org/_posts/0008-01-01-Introduction_to_CWL.md

 </code></pre></div>

 # The workflow.cwl files

+The workflow file specifies how things should be run, the inputs, outputs, and steps corresponding to the specific workflow.

 <div class="language-yaml highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="c1" tabindex="0" data-toggle="popover" data-trigger="focus" data-content="shebang line indicating the cwl runner to use" >#!/usr/bin/env cwl-runner</span>